KevinPfeiffer/Collect-IPTV/README.md

-# TBS Online Radio
+# Introducing Collect by TBS Online
-Here you can get the m3u from the TBS Online radio stations
+A new place for collecting IPTV streams from both TV channels and radio stations